AlturosDestinations/Alturos.ImageAnnotation/README.md

 ## An alternative solution so you don't need Amazon AWS

-You can also use [MinIO](https://github.com/minio/minio) instead of S3 and a [local dynamodb]( https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)
+You can also use [MinIO](https://github.com/minio/minio) instead of Amazon S3, alongside a [local DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)
+This way all the files are kept on your PC rather than on a remote server.

+### Quick installation

+Run `install_local_environment.ps1` using the Windows PowerShell.
+This should download and set up anything that's necessary.
+In case the script doesn't work, you can try a manual setup, as outlined below.

-### Local Installation
+### Manual Installation

 * In order to use a local DynamoDB, download it first [here](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip).
 Extract the downloaded zip file into a folder of your choice.